alercah/rado/lang.md

 are inferred.

 A function can be used anywhere an expression is legal.
-If it has no arguments, then it is called automatically without needing a call expression `()`, so functions with no arguments can be used like constants.
+If it has no arguments, then it is simply a constant and its body is evaluated when it is declared.

 Functions can be replaced or deleted, but not modified.
-A replaced function must have the same signature as the one it replaces.
+A replaced function must have the same signature (type) as the one it replaces.

 ### Action Declaration